-At the time of application, undergraduates need not have identified a specific project.
-The Liman Program will help with placements, including organizations with Liman Fellows.
-However, if students are interested in specific substantive areas or projects, they should indicate this as part of the application process.
+At the time of application, undergraduates do not need to have identified a specific assignment; however, this can be helpful.
+The Liman Program can help with placements, including organizations with Liman Fellows.
+If students are interested in specific substantive areas or projects, they should indicate this as part of the application process.

 - Current resume;

 - Two letters of support, at least one of which should be from a Brown faculty member.
-Referees can submit their letters via email to Linda_Sutherland@brown.edu.
 Please have letters addressed to Linda Dunleavy, Associate Dean of the College for Fellowships.

 - A 3-4 page Statement of Objectives that addresses the following:

 - How your plans for the summer relate to your academic work or aspirations as well as to your extracurricular involvements or interests.

 - Prior experience working for the public interest, including any experience assisting individuals or advocating for causes.